-- Shape and meaning
+- Shape with meaning

-- Shape accuracy from top-down drawing
+- Shape accuracy from Observation

 - Tonal range and edge control